seanys/Optimality-Theory-Algorithm/readme.md

 This repository contains three algorithms intoduced in Prof. Liang Zhe's Optimization Theory and their simple application to Cutting and Packing Problem and Multi Commodity Network Flow Problem.

 Our code mainly based on [XpressOptimization](https://www.fico.com/fico-xpress-optimization/docs/latest/examples/python/GUID-E77AC35C-9488-3F0A-98B4-7F5FD81AFF1D.html)'s tutorial.
 In this readme file, we will firstly introduce the usage of XPressOptimization.
+The usage of [pulp](https://pypi.org/project/PuLP/) is similar.

 Source code：[Algorithms-and-Problems](algorithms-and-problems)